rfuzzo/MWSE/docs/source/apis/tes3.md

 * `params` (table)
 	* `hours` (number): How many hours to progress.
-	* `resting` (boolean): *Default*: `false`.
+	* `resting` (boolean): *Optional*. *Default*: `false`.
 Should advancing time count as resting?
 If set to true invokes usual sleeping mechanics: health, fatigue and magicka restoration, and possible rest interruption.
 The length of the rest will be equal to hours parameter, rounded down to nearest natural number.
-	* `updateEnvironment` (boolean): *Default*: `true`.
+	* `updateEnvironment` (boolean): *Optional*. *Default*: `true`.
 Controls if the weather system is updated for each hour passed.

 **Returns**: